meirbon/tracer/README.md

 Libraries have been included for Windows and CMake is configured to automatically link to the libs included in this repository.
 For Linux/Mac you should install GLEW, SDL2, FreeImage and (only on Linux) OpenCL libraries.

+This project makes use of an OpenCL/OpenGL interop.
+Intel iGPUs do not support texture interop and therefor the OpenCL implementation in this project will not work on these GPUs.

 ## Controls